NVIDIA/accelerated-computing-hub/tutorials/gpu-deployment/gpu-deployment-from-scratch.md

 - Under "GPUs" select "New Instance"
 - Choose a GPU type that costs <$1/hour (e.g an L4)
-- Choose any provider
+- Choose GCP as the provider
+  - There is a known issue with running this material on AWS instances, other providers are untested
 - Give your VM a name
-- Hit Deploy
+- Press Deploy
+- Wait for the VM to be "Running" and the software environment to finish "Building"

 #### Connecting to your VM